babobski/PHP-Help/README.md

 ![preview](case-tag.gif)

 ### Print tag
-To insert a case tag, type `<pr` and the following snippet will be inserted:
+To insert a print tag, type `<pr` and the following snippet will be inserted:
 ```php
 // <pr Will expand to
 <?php echo '<pre>' . print_r([tabstop], true) . '</pre>'; ?>